anaypant/anaypant.github.io/index.md

 # Hello world!

 My name is Anay.
-I am a High School Freshman at [The Athenian School](https://www.athenian.org/) in California.
+I am a High School student at [The Athenian School](https://www.athenian.org/) in California.
 I have a passion for coding and robotics.

 This site is a  collection of various techy things that I do.